Rustyard/algorithm-practices/README.md

-# sort-algotithm-practices
+# algorithm-practices
-many sort in some languages
+practice in java